mohonish/mohonish.github.io/about.md

 <p>I am a graduate student in Software Engineering at Carnegie Mellon University - School of Computer Science (Institute for Software Research).
 Previously, I was a Senior Software Engineer at Myntra Designs, one of India's leading fashion ecommerce companies.</p>

-<p>My current interests at grad school are the design, architecture, and management of large-scale software systems, along with Machine Learning.</p>
+<p>My current interests at grad school are the design, architecture, and management of large-scale software systems, along with Software engineering for Machine Learning and AI systems.</p>

 <h3>CMU - Course Plan</h3>